Menu

 We are using a new scheme of work to deliver our English curriculum this year – Pathways to Write.
 Our text this half term is:

-Through this text children will use expanded noun phrases, conjunctions and punctuation to write a diary account.
+Through this text children will use adverbs, conjunctions (but & or) and commas to separate items in a list in an information report.

 ELS spelling is taught three times a week.